HairingX/nilan_connect/README.md

 3. Restart Home Assistant

 ## Setup
 To setup the integration, go into "Configuration" -> "Integrations" and press on the "+" button.
-Find Genvex Connect from the list.
+Find Nilan Connect from the list.
 The integration should search for your device and let you choose which one to use.
-You then need to provide it with the same email as used in the Genvex Connect app.
+You then need to provide it with the same email as used in the Nilan or Genvex Connect app.
 This is case sensitive.
 Then if all goes well, your device should be added and working in Home Assistant.

 ## Warning